alielw/APS-NGS-day1-PM/README.md

 ---

 ## PRACTICAL - Initial set up
-First of all, this tutorial must be run using an interactive session in ShARC.
-You will also submit jobs to ShARC.
-For that, you should log in into ShARC with `ssh`, and then request an interactive session with `qrsh`.
-Your shell prompt should show `sharc-nodeXXX` (XXX being a number between 001 and 172) and not `@sharc-login1` nor `@sharc-login2`.
+First of all, this tutorial must be run using an interactive session in Bessemer.
+You will also submit jobs to Bessemer.
+For that, you should log in into ShARC with `ssh`, and then request an interactive session with `srun --pty bash -l`.
+Your shell prompt should show `bessemer-nodeXXX` (XXX being a number between 001 and 172) and not `@bessemer-login1` nor `@bessemer-login2`.

 For this particular tutorial, we are going to create and work on a directory called `align` in your /fastdata/$USER directory.
 Remember you need to replace $USER with your username.